NeuroRehack/AnkleFlex/ReadMe.md

 The Raspberry Pi will reboot after the setup script is done.

 ## Usage
-The Raspberry Pi will create a hotspot called `AnkleFlex` with the password `starseng`.
+Boot up the Raspberry Pi.The Raspberry Pi will create a hotspot called `AnkleFlex` with the password `starseng`.
+Once the LED on the Raspberry Pi is solid, the Raspberry Pi is ready to be used.
 Connect to the hotspot using the password and open a browser and navigate to `http://ankleflex:8050/` to access the web interface.

+To Tare the device, press the button <strong style="color:red">once</strong>.
+If the program becomes unresponsive, press the button <strong style="color:red">twice</strong> within a second to restart device.